WeatherlightStudios/WeatherlightStudios.github.io/_pages/resources.md

 ## Books

+> Because we're in a digital world... wait what?

 [Procedural Content Generation in Games A textbook and an overview of current research][pcg]

 [Automate the Boring Stuff with Python][automate the boring stuff with python]